 Contain the Infestation

 The transport of invasive insects is not intentional, but it can have severe consequences for agriculture and native and urban forests.
-There are two important ways that we can stop the spread of destructive pests like PSHB:
+There are two important ways that we can stop the spread of destructive pests like ISHB: